 09engagement contract — v1

 What this is.
 The contract under which the agent operates on every social surface.
-Source of truth: repo.
 Approved 2026-04-30 (v1).
-Reviewed every two weeks or immediately on incident; amendments via PR.
+Reviewed every two weeks or immediately on incident; amendments via supervised review.

 §1 — core rule (load-bearing)